Frequently Asked Questions

 I already have a water use licence which is going to expire soon, why do I need to submit an entirely new application?

-The Board requires that an application for renewal, or for an extension to the term of a licence, must be accompanied by a current application form.
-Legislation, policies, best management practices and the information needs of both the Board and other parties may all change over time.
-Water use licences generally require that you conduct the project in the manner that was proposed in the application, but plans that were proposed some years ago may no longer reflect how you intend to carry out the project today.
-If you think that a copy of your previous application may be useful in completing the new application, we can help.
+The Board requires that an application for renewal must be accompanied by a current application form.
+Legislation, policies, best management practices and the information needs may all change over time.
+Water use licences require that you conduct the project in the manner that was proposed in the application, but plans that were proposed some years ago may no longer reflect how you intend to carry out the project today.
+If you think that a copy of your previous application may be useful in completing the new application, please look on Waterline .

 You are not required to have an agent.

-The forms are intended to be user friendly and if you do encounter problems, licensing officers will help you.
+The forms are intended to be user friendly but if you encounter problems a Licensing Officer can assist you.

 We welcome suggestions on how our forms can be improved.